Gra7ityIC3/bug-analysis-website/docs/UserGuide.md

 ### Searching and filtering bug reports

-You can search for bug reports containing specific keywords using the **search box** in the toolbar.
-This performs a global search across all columns containing text, such as the title and DBMS.
+You can search for bug reports containing specific keywords using the **search box** in the top toolbar.
+This performs a global search across all columns containing text, such as the title and test oracle.
 Note that the bug report description in the detail panel is not included in the search.

 ![Search Bug Reports](images/SearchBugReports.png)